 - (a) A bonfire shall not be located within a minimum of 100 feet of a structure or other combustible material, and shall be a minimum of 300 feet from property lines.
 The bonfire shall not be located on any asphalt or concrete.
 There shall be a 100 foot clear area around the fire area, clear of combustible materials, debris or material that could cause fire to spread.
 Distances may be increased by the Fire Chief depending on the size of the bonfire.
 Burning is allowed between 10:00 a.m. and 10:30 p.m.
-The permit will be valid for specified dates and times. - (b) When burning small yard waste, the fire pile shall not be larger than 4' wide X 4'deep X 2 high' (only one fire pile at a time shall be burning per address/permit) and shall not be not located within 50 feet of a structure or other combustible material and/or within 25 feet of a public roadway.
-Conditions which could cause a fire to spread within 50 feet of a structure shall be eliminated prior to ignition.
-Burning is allowed between 10:00 am and one hour before sunset, October 1 through April 30. - (c) Any type of outdoor burning referenced in this article must be attended by an adult who must be watching the fire at all times.
-An appropriate means for containing and/or extinguishing the fire shall be provided. - (d) When extinguishing an outdoor fire, no smoldering or hot coals shall remain unless otherwise permitted in this code.
+The permit will be valid for specified dates and times. - (b) Any type of outdoor burning referenced in this article must be attended by an adult who must be watching the fire at all times.
+An appropriate means for containing and/or extinguishing the fire shall be provided. - (c) When extinguishing an outdoor fire, no smoldering or hot coals shall remain.